 The grill/BBQ – Not only can the heat and smoke from the grill be dangerous for our furry friends but lighter fluid and matches are highly hazardous as well.
 Matches contain chlorates that can damage blood cells and even cause kidney damage.
 Lighter fluid can cause skin and organ irritation and breathing problems if the fumes are inhaled.

 Fireworks – Although fireworks are a trademark for the 4th of July, the loud noises and bright flashes can cause your pet to panic.
 Even if you haven’t noticed an extreme sensitivity to sound or flashing lights in the past, excluding them from the fireworks display could save them from an intense moment of panic.
-Please call We Talk Pets! to further discuss the below and other alternatives for your pet.
+Please call to further discuss the below and other alternatives for your pet.

 - Provide distractions like toys or treats for pets